-The Studio Entertainment division of the company is crippled with the international Box Office being completely dried up, Media Networks are losing money hand-over-fist with the lack of sports programming, and of course, the Parks, Entertainment & Products division is on life support with just every Disney park in the world currently closed.
+The Studio Entertainment division of the company is crippled with the international Box Office being completely dried up, Media Networks are losing money hand-over-fist with the lack of sports programming, and of course, the Parks, Entertainment & Products division has lost billions of dollars with every Disney park in the world closing for months at a time.

-There is a reason Disney just took 2 separate debt offerings worth a combined $7.3 billion, and it’s because they don’t have the cash flow to keep the company running if things keep going on this way much longer.
-At this point, everyone just wants to know: “When will Disney World reopen?”
-Unfortunately, there is no clear answer to that yet, and maybe for some time.
+There is a reason Disney has taken debt offerings worth a combined $23 billion over the last few months, and it’s because they don’t have the cash flow to keep the company running if things don’t improve soon.

-This problem affects every sector of the company, but fans of the theme parks might be the ones that feel the tighter budget now more than ever as losing all this money will require Disney to make some big budget cuts in the parks.
+This economic crisis affects every sector of the company, but fans of the theme parks might be the ones that feel the tighter budget now more than ever.
+Losing all this money will require Disney to make some big budget cuts in the parks.
 We will definitely see come upcoming Disney World or Disneyland attractions and projects get delayed, and many likely cut or canceled outright due to the lack of funds.

 I know this is a sad reality, but there is no other choice at the moment.
 Disney needs to tighten its purse strings, and cutting some of the more expensive projects in its theme parks, or ones that aren’t deemed as “necessary,” will be one of the most effective ways of saving money and steering through the economic crisis we are entering.

 In fact, Disney CEO Bob Chapek has already announced that Disney has cut $900 million from the 2020 construction budget, and some of the projects have already been postponed or canceled.
 All of this means that and may require some big budget cuts in the parks, at least in the near-term.